Brajendra/notification-box/README.md

 # Notification Box #

-`notification-box` available for android

-apk published exclusively on github
+`notification-box` is available for android, and published exclusively on github

+send custom push notifications to yourself

+can be used to send and receive `push notfications` of events / appointments / reminders / alerts, or for any other purpose you can think of

 ## Releases ##